Garchen Rinpoche: Biography

-Garchen Rinpoche was seven years old he when he was brought to Lho Miyal Monastery and given the ordination name of Könchok Gyaltsen (Tib. དཀོན་མཆོག་རྒྱལ་མཚན་, Wyl. dkon mchog rgyal mtshan).
+Garchen Rinpoche was seven years old when he was brought to Lho Miyal Monastery and given the ordination name of Könchok Gyaltsen (Tib. དཀོན་མཆོག་རྒྱལ་མཚན་, Wyl. dkon mchog rgyal mtshan).
 There he was recognized by Drikung Kyabgon Zhiwe Lodro, the 36th throne holder of the Drikung Kagyu lineage, where he was instructed by Siddha Chime Dorje and other high lamas of the Drikung Kagyu Lineage.
 At the age of 19, Garchen Rinpoche entered into a three year retreat which was interrupted after two and a half years due to the Cultural Revolution in China.

 When he was 22 he was imprisoned by the Chinese for 20 years and put in a labor camp.
 During that time he met with Khenpo Munsel who became his root guru.
 Khenpo Munsel was a Nyingma master who taught him during the whole 20 years of his imprisonment.
 During that time, while enduring the labor camp hardships, Garchen Rinpoche kept on practicing in secret, according to his guru's instructions until he achieved the wisdom-mind which Khenpo Musel called "an emanation of a Bodhisattva".

 Garchen Rinpoche was released from prison in 1979.
 As soon as he was released, he took it upon himself to rebuild the Drikung Kagyu monasteries, reestablish the Buddhist teachings, and build two boarding schools for local children in eastern Tibet.

 Garchen Rinpoche first came to North America in 1997, teaching in Canada and the United States.
+One of his first teachings in the United States was based on the mahamudra writings and instructions of the founder of the Drikung lineage and his quintessential mind teachings.